• Skip to primary navigation

 Instructions

 2. Mix the wet ingredients.
-Whisk together the buttermilk, egg, vanilla, and vegetable oil.
-Set aside. *do not add the melted butter yet
+In a separate bowl, whisk together the buttermilk, egg, vanilla, oil, and melted butter.
+Set aside.

-4. Combine the wet & dry ingredients.
-Add the egg mixture and melted butter to the flour mixture.
-Using a rubber spatula (or fork) gently fold the wet ingredients into the dry ingredients until no more streaks of flour remain (visible lumps are normal).
-Gently fold in the whipped egg white until well incorporated.
+4. Combine the wet and dry ingredients.
+Add the wet mixture to the flour mixture.
+Using a rubber spatula or fork, gently fold until no streaks of flour remain.
+Visible lumps are normal.
+Gently fold in the whipped egg white until just incorporated.

 5. Cook the pancakes.
-Preheat a cast iron griddle/skillet or non-stick pan to medium-high heat, butter it liberally, turn down the heat to medium, and add about ⅓ cup pancake batter to the hot (but not smoking) pan.
-Cook until bubbles form and pancakes are slightly dry around the edges, about 3 minutes.
-Flip and cook until golden about 2 to 3 minutes more.
-Repeat with remaining batter, serve hot or keep warm stacked and wrapped in aluminum foil in a preheated 200°F/90°C oven, Enjoy!
+Heat a cast iron griddle or non-stick pan over medium-high, butter it liberally, then turn the heat down to medium.
+Add about ⅓ cup batter to the hot but not smoking pan.
+Cook until bubbles form and the edges look dry, about 3 minutes.
+Flip and cook until golden, 2 to 3 minutes more.
+Repeat with the remaining batter.
+Serve hot, or keep warm stacked and wrapped in foil in a 200°F (90°C) oven.
+Enjoy!

 Notes

-• If you don't have buttermilk, use regular milk or make your own homemade buttermilk by adding 1 ½ teaspoons fresh lemon juice (or vinegar) to a liquid measuring cup, then pour in enough milk until it reaches the ¾ cup mark.
-Stir and allow to rest for 5-10 minutes.
-It will curdle and that's normal.
-It's because the acid is interacting with and unraveling the proteins in the milk.
+No buttermilk?
+Use regular milk, or make a quick substitute: add 1 ½ teaspoons fresh lemon juice or vinegar to a liquid measuring cup, then pour in enough milk to reach the ¾ cup mark.
+Stir and let it rest 5 to 10 minutes.
+It will thicken and may even curdle, and that's normal - the acid is unraveling the proteins in the milk.

-• When whipping egg whites to soft or stiff peaks you must have a totally grease-free clean bowl and whisk.
-Using a stainless steel, copper, or glass bowl works best because unlike plastic bowls these materials are non-porous and don't hold on to oil or fat that may keep egg whites from whipping up.
-Also, do not use the same whisk you used for mixing the egg mixture to then whip your egg whites unless you've washed and dried it first.
+Whipping egg whites.
+Use a totally clean, grease-free bowl and whisk.
+Stainless steel, copper, or glass works best, since unlike plastic, they don't hold onto fat that can keep whites from whipping up properly.
+Don't reuse the whisk from the egg mixture unless you've washed and dried it first.

 • Prep Time: 10 minutes